dalong0514/readnotes/20190201读书笔记/2019030Refactoring2EdR12.md

 }
 ```

 One last thing.
-I don’t think adding 3 points makes sense as part of the voyage length factor—it’s better added to the overall result.
+I don’t think adding 3 points makes sense as part of the voyage length factor — it’s better added to the overall result.

 class ExperiencedChinaRating…